Cost of Delay Calculator

 When waiting may not be the main issue

-A delay doesn't always dominate the result.
-Sometimes the higher payment is strong enough that the path still improves clearly, even after a short wait.
-In that case, the bigger question may be whether the planned payment is the right amount.
+Waiting isn't always the biggest issue.
+If the higher payment is strong enough, the payoff may still improve clearly after a short delay.
+In that case, it may be more useful to test whether the planned payment amount is strong enough for the timeline you want.

 • The delay is short: one or two months may not change much if the current payment is already reducing principal.

-• The APR is lower: less interest builds during the waiting period, so the delayed path may stay closer to the start-now path.
+• The APR is lower: less interest builds during the waiting period, so waiting adds less cost than it would at a higher rate.

 • The current payment is already strong: the balance may still fall enough during the delay to keep the cost contained.